 The holiday has its roots in old European tales about weather and began as a Pennsylvania Dutch celebration in the 18th and 19th century.
-Today it's celebrated all across the country, though its largest gathering takes place in Punxsutawney, Pa., also the location of the 1993 Bill Murray classic, “Groundhog Day.”
+Today it's celebrated all across the country, though its largest gathering takes place in Punxsutawney, Pennsylvania, also the location of the 1993 Bill Murray classic, “Groundhog Day.”
 After “Groundhog Day” came out, the crowds in Punxsutawney grew to the tens of thousands, who thronged to catch a glimpse of Punxsutawney Phil, the famed groundhog, as he makes his prediction.

 Murray's movie did a lot to raise general awareness of this fantastic holiday, but I bet there are a lot of things about Groundhog Day that you probably don’t know.
 Here are six things most people don't know about Groundhog Day.

 1. Germans started asking the groundhog about spring as an excuse to drink, eat and be merry

 The Pennsylvania Dutch are actually from Germany, aka Deutschland.
 The first celebrants of Groundhog Day were Pennsylvania Dutch who used the holiday as an excuse to get together and party.
 Feb.
 2 is almost exactly halfway through winter, so what better time to gather together with your friends and neighbors to eat some good food, drink some good drink, and look ahead to the coming spring?